gjunky/hubitat-ModernForms/README.md

 </ul>
 You now have a new device.
 In the device settings, enter the IP address of the fan as xxx.xxx.xxx.xxx.
 You can probably find this in your routers device list.
 Mine show up with a device name of MXCHIP.
 If you have the fans registered in the Modern Forms App, you can find the IP there as well under the fans properties.

+<b>Update 2019-12-11:</b> I added two separate devices in case you just want the Fan or just the Light.
+This might make it possible to integrate it into Google Home (not tested yet).
+Both work as a dimmer with a level from 0-100 (0 turns the fan off but leaves the prior speed setting).
+For the fan speed, the entered number is equally divided by 6 (the max fan speed)

 Repeat the virtual device steps above for any additional fans

 Please let me know how this works for you.